sonicfurqan/CSS-101/07. positioning/readme.md

-# positioning  properties

-1. top : position on  y axis

-2. bottom : position on  y axis

-3. left : position on  x axis

-4. right: position on  x axis

-5. z-index  : position on  z axis

 # positioning context

 when setting top,bottom,left,right properties on an element it positions itself relative to a context

 1. view port : visible view of the window